Tennis icon Leander Paes joins Trinamool Congress

 “I believe in secularism...I believe in unity,” she said.
 “I believe India is our motherland.
 If Bengal is my motherland, then Goa is also my motherland.”

-The Trinamool Congress will be contesting the Goa elections for the first time in a bid to expand its footprint beyond West Bengal.
-The Congress, however, said that the Trinamool Congress should introspect on whether it was strengthening the BJP by contesting the Goa elections.
+The Trinamool Congress will be contesting the Goa elections for the first time, in a bid to expand its footprint beyond West Bengal.
+The Congress, however, said that the Trinamool should introspect on whether it was strengthening the BJP by contesting the Goa elections.

 Last month, former Goa Chief Minister Luizinho Faleiro had joined the party after quitting the Congress.